Charges expected Thursday for Trump’s company, top executive

 Barry’s ex-wife, Jen Weisselberg, has been cooperating with the investigation and turned over reams of tax records and other documents to investigators.

 Allen Weisselberg has worked for the Trump Organization since 1973.
+The case against him could give prosecutors the means to pressure the executive into cooperating and telling them what he knows about Trump’s business dealings.

 Prosecutors subpoenaed another long-time Trump finance executive, senior vice president and controller Jeffrey McConney, to testify in front of the grand jury in the spring.
 Under New York law, grand jury witnesses are granted immunity and can not be charged for conduct they testify about.